-UBC Seismic designs, tests, and builds a 5-foot tall balsa wood tower each year and shakes it to a 9.0 magnitude earthquake.
-Our goal as a design team is to bring together students with interests in structural and earthquake engineering, construction practices, and architecture design by competing in the annual Undergraduate Seismic Design Competition (SDC).
-At the 2020 competition, UBC Seismic ranked 3rd place out of 51 international teams and have won the Structural Innovation award in multiple years.
-The team was founded in January 2004 as the first Canadian chapter of the Earthquake Engineering Research Institute (EERI) and the competition takes place concurrently with the EERI Annual Meeting.
+UBC Seismic constructs a structurally sound and architecturally pleasing balsa wood structure to resist seismic loading.
+Our goal as a design team is to bring together students with interests in structural and earthquake engineering, construction practices, and architecture by competing in the annual Undergraduate Seismic Design Competition (SDC).
+The team is affiliated with the EERI UBC Student Chapter.

 UBC Steel Bridge designs, fabricates, and constructs a steel bridge defined by the competition rules published anew each year.
 We compete in three competitions every year against universities across North America hosted by the Canadian Institute of Steel Construction (CISC) and the American Society of Civil Engineers (ASCE).
 Our performance is measured by assembly speed, bridge weight, deflection under 2500 lb load, and display.
 Members have the opportunity to perform a variety of technical tasks such as structural analysis and drafting using AutoCAD, S-Frame, and SolidWorks – programs which were given little exposure in class.
 If you are looking to develop your soft skills, we also provide experiences with networking, project management, and finance.